 Computer science is the study of algorithmic processes and the machines that carry out these processes.
 Computer science is a mix of theory, application, design, and experiment.
 Theory addresses questions about the nature and limits of computation, the abstract properties of machine models, the complexity of algorithms, and the formalization of programming languages.
 Applications include machine and systems design, the design and implementation of programming languages, artificial intelligence, networks, graphics, and simulation.
 An important aspect of computer science is the development of methods for the systematic design of large systems in hardware and software.
 Both applications and theoretical issues must be tested experimentally.

 The computer science major prepares students either for graduate study in computer science or for a variety of professional careers.
 The computer science minor and the major in computer science/mathematics prepare students for professions in which computer science overlaps significantly with another discipline.
-COSC 100 and COSC 140 provide opportunities for non-majors to learn about computer applications in the liberal arts and to survey, at an introductory level, some topics in computer science.
+COSC 140 provides opportunities for non-majors to learn about computer applications in the liberal arts and to survey, at an introductory level, some topics in computer science.

 The Award for Excellence — awarded by the department to a student on the basis of outstanding academic performance in coursework taken within the department.